willykraisler/call-center-attendance/README.md

 # call-center-attendance
-    This the programming test in almundo.com
+    This is code test in almundo.com

 # System requirements